nukulb/pullrequest-spy/README.md

 2. Check if at least one test file has changed
 3. Check to see if the extension folder has been modified - does it need tests
 4. Check to see that files begin with the correct license headers
+5. Existence of issue#
+6. pull request sentiment
+7. Add another library - check if OSS has been udpated
+8.

 ##Upcoming features
 1. Automatically put the comment into the pull request
 2. Pass in arguments from the configuration file
+3. Suggested reviewers - based on person with max commits on file or history of the file